Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Benchmarking Design Methodology

-Indeed, several model-free methods originated from off-policy learning settings, but are also natural for OPE. $Q^\pi(\lambda)$ \cite{Qlambda} can be viewed as a generalization of FQE that looks to the horizon limit to incorporate the long-term value into the backup step.
-Retrace($\lambda$) \cite{retrace} and Tree-Backup($\lambda$) \cite{eligibilityTraces} also use full trajectories, but additionally incorporate varying levels of clipped importance weights adjustment.
-The $\lambda$-dependent term mitigates instability in the backup step, and is chosen based on experimental findings of \citet{retrace}.
+\textit{\textbf{Value-based estimators}} \emph{Fitted Q Evaluation (FQE)} is a model-free counterpart to AM, and is functionally a policy evaluation counterpart to batch Q learning \citep{fqe}. \emph{$\mathbf{Q^\pi(\lambda)}$ \& Retrace($\mathbf{\lambda}$) \& Tree-Backup($\mathbf{\lambda}$)} Several model-free methods originated from off-policy learning settings, but are also natural for OPE. $Q^\pi(\lambda)$ \citep{Qlambda} can be viewed as a generalization of FQE that looks to the horizon limit to incorporate the long-term value into the backup step.
+Retrace($\lambda$) \citep{retrace} and Tree-Backup($\lambda$) \citep{eligibilityTraces} also use full trajectories, but additionally incorporate varying levels of clipped importance weights adjustment.
+The $\lambda$-dependent term mitigates instability in the backup step, and is selected based on experimental findings of \citep{retrace}.

-Q Regression (Q-Reg) and More Robust Doubly-Robust (MRDR) \cite{mrdr} are two recently proposed direct methods that make use of cumulative importance weights in deriving the regression estimate for $Q^{\pi_e}$, solved through a quadratic program.
-MRDR changes the objective of the regression to that of directly minimizing the variance of the Doubly-Robust estimator (see Section \ref{subsec:hybrid}).
+\textit{\textbf{Regression-based estimators}} \emph{Direct Q Regression (Q-Reg) \& More Robust Doubly-Robust (MRDR)} \citep{mrdr} propose two direct methods that make use of cumulative importance weights in deriving the regression estimate for $Q^{\pi_e}$, solved through a quadratic program.
+MRDR changes the objective of the regression to that of directly minimizing the variance of the Doubly-Robust estimator.

-\citet{ih} recently proposed a method for the infinite horizon setting (IH).
-While IH can be viewed as a Rao-Blackwellization of the IS estimator, we include it in the DM category because it essentially solves the Bellman equation for state distributions and requires function approximation, which are more characteristic of DM.
-IH shifts the focus from importance sampling over action sequences to estimating the importance ratio $\omega$ between \emph{state density distributions} induced by $\pi_b$ and $\pi_e$.
-This ratio replaces all but the final importance weights $\rho_{T-1}$ in the IH estimate, which resembles IS.
-More recently, several estimators inspired by density ratio estimation idea have been proposed \cite{nachum2019dualdice, uehara2019minimax, xie2019towards} - we will leave evaluation of these new extensions for future work.
+\textit{\textbf{Minimax-style estimators}} \citep{ih} recently proposed a method for the infinite horizon setting - we refer to this estimator as IH.
+While IH can be viewed as a Rao-Blackwellization of the IS estimator, we include it in the DM category because it solves the Bellman equation for state distributions and requires function approximation, which are more characteristic of DM.
+IH shifts the focus from importance sampling over action sequences to importance ratio between \emph{state density distributions} induced by $\pi_b$ and $\pi_e$.
+Starting with IH, this style of minimax estimator has recently attracted significant attention in OPE literature, including state-action extension of IH \citep{uehara2020minimax, jiang2020minimax} and DICE family of estimators \citep{nachum2019dualdice, zhang2020gradientdice, yang2020off, dai2020coindice}.
+For our benchmarking purpose, we choose IH as the representative of this family.